Marc Summers

 Marc Summers (born Marc Berkowitz; November 11, 1951) is an American television personality, comedian, game show host, producer, and talk show host.
-He is best known for hosting Double Dare for Nickelodeon, and Unwrapped for Food Network; he was the executive producer for both Dinner: Impossible and Restaurant: Impossible also for Food Network.
+He is best known for hosting Double Dare on Nickelodeon and Unwrapped on Food Network.
+Summers was also the executive producer for both Dinner: Impossible and Restaurant: Impossible, also for Food Network.

+Since 2023, Summers has hosted the podcast Marc Summers Unwraps.
+He currently stars in a one-man show about his life titled The Life and Slimes of Marc Summers.